-In FY 2020, the CDE staff demonstrated Maverick excellence, unprecedented teamwork, collaboration, and leadership when our world was changed by the COVID-19 pandemic.
-CDE juggled priorities in order to dedicate all staff and resources necessary to ensure the transition to online education was completely successful for our UTA students, faculty, and staff.
+In FY 2021, the CDE staff continued to demonstrate Maverick excellence, unprecedented teamwork, collaboration, and leadership during the ongoing COVID-19 pandemic.
+CDE juggled various priorities in order to provide the staff and resources necessary to ensure the success of online education for our UTA students, faculty, and staff.